mlundela/Yatzy-Arena/README.md

 13. Full House: Any set of three combined with a different pair.
 Score: Sum of all the dice.
 14. Chance: Any combination of dice.
 Score: Sum of all the dice.
 15. Yatzy: All five dice with the same number.
 Score: 50 points.

+If a player manages to score at least 63 points (an average of three of each number) in the upper section, they are awarded a bonus of 50 points.

 ### API